After a while, having a baby with food allergies becomes your new norm. You find your staple foods and get used to your new (temporary) diet.

 A lot of food allergy parents feel comfortable cooking their food and not eating out because, let’s face it, it’s less stressful.
 When a well-meaning loved one asks to bring a meal, don’t be afraid to ask for help in other ways.

 If your best friend is coming over, ask her to hold the baby while you take a nap or even just lay down for 20-30 minutes.
-When your mom comes to visit, ask her to watch the baby while you go get your nails done.
+When your folks comes to visit, ask them to watch the baby while you go get your nails done.
 We bet they’ll be happy too!
-And, we promise you might even feel human again, Sweet Mama.
+And, we promise you might even feel human again.

 Loved Ones Can Cook Something Special And Show You Every Ingredient Label